TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-increase-security-score.md

 	ownershipId="Azure_Security_Security_Center"
 />

-# How to Increase the Security Score
+# How to increase the Security Score

 ## **Recommended Documents**